ergebnis/composer-normalize-action/README.md

 ### Docker image

-As an integration with [Travis CI](https://travis-ci.com) automatically builds and pushes a Docker image when a new tag is created in this repository, the recommended way to use this GitHub action is to reference the pre-built Docker image directly, as seen above.
+As Docker images are automatically built and pushed on a merge to `master` or when a new tag is created in this repository, the recommended way to use this GitHub action is to reference the pre-built Docker image directly, as seen above.

 :bulb: The Docker image can also be executed directly by running